walkable-server/walkable/doc/query_language.md

  {:person/pets    [*]}]
 ```

-which means you let the query resolver dictate which properties to
+which means you let the query resolver dictate which child properties
-return for each join.
+to return for each join.
 Or you may explicitly tell your own list:

 ```clj
 ;; query